SS Balto: Merchant service

 Himera was registered at Liverpool, England, to the Steamship 'Himera' Company Ltd. of Rothesay, New Brunswick, Canada under the management of William Thomson & Company, and allocated Official Number 115313.
 She sailed from Greenock for Saint John on 29 August 1902, after sea trials, to enter Thomson's general cargo trades.
 In 1907 the ship was re-registered at the port of Sant John, New Brunswick.
 In 1914, Himera was sold to the Norwegian company D/S A/S Balto, under the management of B Stolt-Nielsen & Sønner A/S of Haugesund and renamed Balto.

 Sinking

-Balto was on a voyage from New York and Bilbao, Spain, to Lisbon, Portugal, and Cadiz, Spain, with general cargo.
+Balto was on a voyage from New York and Bilbao, Spain, to Lisbon, Portugal, and Cádiz, Spain, with general cargo.
 On 6 November 1916 she was stopped by the German submarine in the Gulf of Biscay and was forced to follow U-49 as a depot ship; Captain Johnsen was taken prisoner aboard the submarine, along with other captured ships' masters.
 She was put to use when U-49 stopped the American cargo ship on 8 November 1916, and forced all 109 crew to board Balto before sinking Columbian with explosive charges 50 nmi north west of Cape Ortegal, Spain.